bestbit7/portfolio/_posts/2019-06-15-IntrotoPython2.md

             new_list.append(text_list[i] +' ' +  text_list[i+1])

         return new_list

 Use ngram_creator along with the prepared text to create a list of all the two-word ngrams in each TextSample.
 Use build_frequency_table to tabulate the frequency of each ngram.
 In the constructor for TextSample save this frequency table as self.ngram_frequency.

 **Comparing Two Frequency Tables**

-We want to know how similar two frequency tables are, let's write a function that computes the comparison between two frequency tables and scores them based on similarity.

 Write a function called frequency_comparison that takes two parameters, table1 and table2.
 It should define two local variables, appearances and mutual_appearances.